soroush/graphicsmagick/www/INSTALL-windows.rst

 -------------

-  This section provides instructions for building GraphicsMagick Microsoft Windows using the Visual C++ (Visual Studio, etc.) IDE.
-For building using the free Cygwin or MinGW compilers, follow the instructions in INSTALL-unix.txt.
+  This section provides instructions for building GraphicsMagick Microsoft Windows using the Visual C++ (Visual Studio, etc.)
+  IDE.
+For building using the free Cygwin or MinGW compilers (e.g. as part of `MSYS2 <https://www.msys2.org/>`_), follow the instructions in INSTALL-unix.txt.

 Important Notes
 ---------------